Mano-08/idealCart/README.md

 <h1 align="center">V) HEADING TO PAGE LOCATION</h1>

-- Navigating to different pages for reference one has to just click on the link box
+- On clicking the link box, one can navigate to the corresponding webpage
-- Note: For further reference one can also refer to short notes written in its corresponding notebox😉
+- Note: For further reference one can also refer to short notes written in its corresponding note box😉

 <img width="47%" align="left" src="https://user-images.githubusercontent.com/95289188/185153269-e61b0f9c-6476-4c47-96ba-ed00db2fa11a.png"><img width="47%" align="right" src="https://user-images.githubusercontent.com/95289188/185153290-38998d44-38e1-4803-b2dd-9693740a9ad2.png">